jplesperance/jplesperance.github.io/_posts/2020-03-18-attacking-wifi-scenarios.md

 ---
-title: Attacking Wifi - WEP Scenarios
+title: Cracking WEP With Connected Clients
 layout: post
 categories: [Hacking, Pen Testing, Wireless, Aircrack-ng]
 ---

 This post will build off of the [Attacking Wifi - Commands](https://lesperance.io/attacking-wifi-commands) post.
-In this post, we will look at how to use the different commands in a series in different Wifi hacking scenarios.
+In this post, we will look at how to use different Wifi attack commands to crack the key of a WEP AP with at least 1 connected client.

 ## Cracking WEP with Connected Clients